Iceland flagClimate & Weather Guide · Iceland

 Regional Climate Variations

-Southern Coast and Lowlands
+South Coast and Southwest Lowlands

 Moderate rainfall